 Jun, the Alliance signed a joint letter to the Times in the context of the UK visit of Colombian President Ivan Duque highlighting the need for greater protection of lawyers at risk.

-Jun, ALR members met with Colombian Human Rights Lawyers Danilo Rueda to discuss threats he faces in his country.
+Jun, Alliance members met with Colombian Human Rights Lawyers Danilo Rueda to discuss threats he faces in his country.

-Oct, ALR signed on to a joint letter from OIDHACO related to threats against lawyers working for Colombian NGO FSCPP.
+Oct, Alliance signed a joint letter from OIDHACO related to threats against lawyers working for Colombian NGO FSCPP.

 Oct, Monica Feria-Tinta, Christin Chinkin, Kirsty Brimelow, met with visiting Mexican Human Rights Lawyer Maricela Vazquez and discussed various ways in which the ALR could provide support.